containers/quadlet/README.md

 then exit only for systemd to restart it again.

-If you put this in `/etc/containers/systemd/minimal.container` and then run `systemctl daemon-reload` you can immediately start the container using `systemctl start minimal.service` and watch the
+If you put this in `/etc/containers/systemd/minimal.container` and then run `systemctl daemon-reload` and `podman pull centos` you can immediately start the container using `systemctl start minimal.service` and watch the status:
-status:

 ```
 # systemctl status minimal.service